 Calvin Jones BIG BAND Jazz Festival

-About the Festival | Press | Sponsorship | Instant Seats
+About the Festival | Press | Instant Seats

-On April 30, 2012 the Calvin Jones BIG BAND Jazz Festival celebrates International Jazz Day and twenty-six years of world-class jazz at the University of the District of Columbia.
-Once again the powerhouse jazz ensembles from the University of the District of Columbia (directed by Allyn Johnson), Howard University (directed by Fred Irby III), and the University of Maryland (directed by Chris Vadala) cap off Jazz Appreciation Month with a hand-clapping, finger-snapping, foot-stomping good time.
+Enjoy a selection of past programs on our UDCJAZZ YouTube ChannelOn April 27, 2020 at 8pm, the Calvin Jones BIG BAND Jazz Festival celebrates thirty-four years of world-class jazz at the University of the District of Columbia.
+The powerhouse jazz ensembles from the University of the District of Columbia (directed by Allyn Johnson), Howard University (directed by Fred Irby III), and the University of Maryland (directed by Tim Powell) cap off Jazz Appreciation Month with a hand-clapping, finger-snapping, foot-stomping good time.
+Produced by UDC’s Jazz Studies Program and the Felix E. Grant Jazz Archives, the festival began in 1987 as part of a citywide tribute to Duke Ellington, and it remains one of the most anticipated events on Washington, DC’s jazz calendar.
+Scholarship Benefit Series.

 Produced by the University of the District of Columbia Jazz Studies Program and the Felix E. Grant Jazz Archives, the festival began in 1987 as part of a citywide tribute to Duke Ellington, and it remains one of the most anticipated events on Washington, D.C.'s jazz calendar.
-This year's festival joins UNESCO and countries all over the world in celebrating April 30th as International Jazz Day.

 What the press says: